 Have there been any surprises?

-What is your relationship to the caregiver?
+What is your relationship with the caregiver?
 Is it a relative?
-Husband or wife, daughter or son, a niece, nephew, aunt or neighbor?
+Husband or wife, daughter or son, niece, nephew, aunt, a neighbor?
 Someone from your church?
 A paid caregiver?

 Is the caregiver you?